-BRAVEHEART RESOURCES INC. MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED MAY 31, 2019
+BRAVEHEART RESOURCES INC. MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED AUGUST 31, 2019

-The following management's discussion and analysis ("MD&A") is management's assessment of the results and financial condition of Braveheart Resources Inc. ("Braveheart" or the "Company") and should be read in conjunction with the audited consolidated financial statements for the year ended May 31, 2019 ("2019"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following management's discussion and analysis ("MD&A") is management's assessment of the results and financial condition of Braveheart Resources Inc. ("Braveheart" or the "Company") and should be read in conjunction with the unaudited interim condensed consolidated financial statements for the three months ended August 31, 2019 and the audited consolidated financial statements for the year ended May 31, 2019 ("2019"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All dollar amounts are in Canadian dollars, unless otherwise noted.
-The date of this MD&A is September 30, 2019.
-Braveheart's most recent filings are available on the System for Electronic Document Analysis and Retrieval ("SEDAR") and can be accessed through the Internet at www.sedar.com.
+The date of this MD&A is October 29, 2019.
+Braveheart's most recent filings are available on the System for Electronic Document Analysis and Retrieval ("SEDAR") and can be accessed through the Internet at <a href="months-very end of the supplementary by the supplementary end of the supplementary end of

-The "Qualified Person" under the guidelines of National Instrument 43-101 of the Canadian Securities Administrators ("NI 43-101") for Braveheart's exploration and mining projects as described in the following discussion and analysis is Ian Berzins, CEO of the Company and a Professional Engineer Registered in the Provinces of Alberta and British Columbia.
+The "Qualified Person" under the guidelines of National Instrument 43-101 of the Canadian Securities Administrators ("NI 43-101") for Braveheart's exploration and mining projects as described in the following discussion and analysis is Ian Berzins, CEO of the Company and a Professional Engineer Registered in the Province of British Columbia.